What is a Data Platform? Definition & Why It Matters

 The promise of a great data platform lies in what it enables.
 If you treat it like a strategic investment, it’ll keep delivering long after the setup is done.

-If you’re looking for a solid data observability tool that watches over your entire data platform, spots and prioritizes errors and predicts shifts, try out Sifflet.
+If you’re looking for a solid data observability tool that watches over your entire data platform, spots and prioritizes errors and predicts shifts, try out Sifllet.